qt/qtwebengine-chromium/chromium/docs/security/sheriff.md

 #### Step 1.
 Reproduce legitimate-sounding issues.

-If you can't reproduce the issue, ask for help on IRC (#chrome-security), or find an area owner to help.
+If you can't reproduce the issue, ask for help on IRC (#chrome-security) or the Chrome Security chat, or find an area owner to help.

 Tips for reproducing bugs: